codeGROOVE-dev/policy/README.md

 ## HR Security

 Security training completed yearly for all team members.
-Third-party contractors get background verification before system access.
+We do not provide contractors with access to our systems.

 ## Physical Security